A practical model-based segmentation approach for improved activation detection in single-subject functional Magnetic Resonance Imaging studies: Methodological Development

+Most current approaches to the statistical analysis of fMRI data involve post-hoc inference and analysis on obtained statistical parametric maps (SPMs).
+For instance, a popular approach to incorporating spatial context in activation detection is to use cluster-wise thresholding, or its derivatives, on the estimated $p$-vaues of test statistics obtained after fitting an appropriate model at each voxel.
+Another important aspect of fMRI activation, that is, the {\em a priori} known low expected proportion of active voxels is largely ignored.
+In this section, we address ways to formally incorporate these two features of fMRI activation in the statistical modeling and analysis.

-Let $\bp = (p_1,p_2,\ldots,p_n)$ be the $p$-values of the test statistic obtained at the $n$ voxels in a fMRI volume, after fitting an appropriate model to test activation.
-If the voxel-wise test statistic is known, for example, is $t$-distributed, then each $p_i$ can be modeled by an exact mixture model~\citep{maitra09b} but instead we use an approximate but more general setup~\citep{parkerandrothenberg88,allisonetal02,poundsandmorris03} that models each $p_i$ as a mixture of the uniform (for the inactivated voxels) and beta distributions (for the different kinds of activated voxels).
+As in most current software, we let $\bp = (p_1,p_2,\ldots,p_n)$ be the $p$-values of the test statistic at the $n$ voxels in a fMRI volume, after fitting an appropriate model to test for activation in a first-stage analysis.
+We emphasize that this approach is marginally applied at each voxel for computational considerations, and also that the resulting statistics and their estimated $p$-values still maintain their dependencies that we account for shortly.
+Now, if the voxel-wise test statistic is known, for example, to be $t$-distributed, then each $p_i$ can be modeled by an exact mixture model~\citep{maitra09b}.
+However, we instead build our method using an approximate but more general framework~\citep{parkerandrothenberg88,allisonetal02,poundsandmorris03} that models each $p_i$ as a mixture of the uniform (for the inactivated voxels) and beta distributions (for the different kinds, in terms of intensity of activation, of activated voxels).
 Let $b(\cdot;\alpha_k,\beta_k)$ be the beta density with shape parameters $(\alpha_k,\beta_k)$.
 Then

 with constraints: \begin{enumerate} \item[(i)] $\bpi=(\pi_0,\pi_1,\ldots,\pi_K)^\top$ lies on the $K$-dimensional simplex, \item[(ii)] $\pi_0\geq\delta$ and \item[(iii)] $\alpha_k < 1 < \beta_k$ and $\alpha_k/(\alpha_k+\beta_k) \leq \eta$ $\forall$ $1\leq k\leq K$ with $\eta$ the mean of the distribution of the $p$-value from an activated component. \end{enumerate} From (ii), $\delta$ is the {\em a priori} expected minimum proportion of inactivated voxels while (iii) expresses that $p_i$s from activated components are expected to be declared significant.